Yakovlev SJ-100: PowerJet SaM146

 Initially, over 30 foreign partnerships were involved in the design and production of the aircraft.
 The SaM146 engines were developed, manufactured and marketed by PowerJet, a joint-venture between French Safran Aircraft Engines (formerly Snecma) and Russia's NPO Saturn.
 The PowerJet SaM146 turbofans provide 13,500 to 17,500 lbf of thrust for a 70–120 seat aircraft.

 Due to sanctions imposed following the Russian invasion of Ukraine in 2022, the Powerjet engine was no longer a viable alternative.
 There was even a shortage of parts for the existing SaM146 engines from 2023, for example igniter plugs produced in the United States, and French fuel filters, for which no domestic replacement could be found.
-As of April 2025, the official website of manufacturer Yakovlev Corporation no longer listed the PowerJet SaM146 as an engine option, instead only specifying "2 х [Aviadvigatel] PD-8" (see below) as the propulsion of the SJ-100.
+As of April 2025, the official website of manufacturer Yakovlev Corporation no longer listed the PowerJet SaM146 as an engine option, instead only specifying "2 х PD-8" (see below) as the propulsion of the SJ-100.